Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Introduction

 \section{Introduction}

 Developing better optimization techniques can fundamentally accelerate deep learning.
 While AdamW \citep{loshchilov2017decoupled} continues to dominate deep learning workloads, including training frontier-scale language models \citep{dubey2024llama,yang2025qwen3,liu2024deepseek}, several recently introduced optimizers have demonstrated significant speedups relative to AdamW, including Shampoo \citep{gupta2018shampoo,kasimbeg2025accelerating,anil2020scalable}, SOAP \citep{vyas2024soap}, and Muon \citep{jordan2024muon}.
-These optimizers use matrix rather than elemenwise preconditioners that lead to faster learning per step while incurring a mild overhead.
+These optimizers use matrix rather than elementwise preconditioners that lead to faster learning per step while incurring a mild overhead.
 Notably, Muon's recent success in training trillion-parameter language models \citep{team2025kimi} points to the potential in replacing AdamW as the default optimizer at scale.

 Unfortunately, subsequent works have reported mixed results in replicating these claimed speedups, especially on larger-scale experiments.
 For example, while \citet{liu2025muon} demonstrates consistent $2\times$ speedup of Muon relative to AdamW from 400M to 1.5B-parameter language models, \citet{wen2025fantastic} show that Muon is at most $1.4\times$ more efficient than well-tuned AdamW, and this speedup quickly diminishes to $1.1\times$ for 1.2B models, with SOAP following a similar trend.
 Similarly, \citet{semenov2025benchmarking} shows the speedups of matrix-preconditioned optimizers over AdamW decrease with scale.
 While the different experiment setups make it difficult to fully reconcile these studies, we hypothesize that the lack of a robust and consistent way of choosing hyperparameters, particularly for the larger models where careful tuning is impractical, is likely the main reason for these inconsistent findings.
-Indeed, a key lesson from scaling up deep learning over recent years is that hyperparameters such as initialization, learning rate, weight decay, and training horizon must be carefully co-varied as the compute budget increases to achieve efficient scaling \citep{hoffmann2022training,kaplan2020scaling,yang2021infty,everett2024scaling,mccandlish2018empirical,wang2024set,bergsma2025power}.
-Furthermore, the small loss-vs-compute scaling exponent in language modeling, estimated to be as low as $0.05$ \citep{kaplan2020scaling,liu2025muon}, means that a $2\%$ change in the loss can translate to a $40\%$ change in the estimated compute\footnote{If $\L \sim C^{-\alpha},$ $dC/C = -\frac{1}{\alpha}d\L/\L.$}, making good hyperparameters critical for estimating compute efficiencies between approaches.